manifoldfinance/kb/README.md

 > **Note** <br /> The name Diátaxis comes from the Ancient Greek δῐᾰ́τᾰξῐς: dia (“across”) and taxis (“arrangement”).

-Diátaxis identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
+Diátaxis identifies four modes of documentation - tutorials, how-to guides, technical reference and explanations.
 It derives its structure from the relationship between them.

-In Diátaxis, each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.
+In Diátaxis, each of these modes (or types) answers to a different user need, fulfills a different purpose and requires a different approach to its creation.

 ## Resources